PetrovNikita/Todo-Application/README.md

 All functional, which was made with teacher you can see there: https://github.com/Juriy/pro-react-redux/tree/master/todo/todo-final .

 I've added more functions and components to make it similar to production app:
-    1. added new components: ErrorBoundry, ErrorIndicator, LoadingIndicator (with hooks).
+    1. new components: ErrorBoundry, ErrorIndicator, LoadingIndicator (with hooks).
+    2. mock service which first time will replace normal server.

 Plans: